 \begin{theorem}[{\cite[Theorems 3.5, 4.3, 5.5]{GuzKlivans} }] Suppose $(L,M)$ is a chip-firing pair.
 Then there exists exactly one $z$-superstable configuration and one critical configuration in each equivalence class $[\vec{c}]_L$. \end{theorem}

-\begin{remark} For chip-firing pairs, there is the notion of $\chi$-superstable configurations and $z$-superstable configurations.
+\begin{remark} For chip-firing pairs, there is the notion of a $\chi$-superstable configuration as well as a $z$-superstable configuration.
 From \cref{thm:class}, it is the $z$-superstable configurations that have the same size as the critical configurations.
-We will only focus on the $z$-superstable configurations, and from now on throughout the paper, we will just call them the superstable configurations of the chip-firing pair, omitting the letter $z$. \end{remark}
+For the remainder of the paper, we will focus only on $z$-superstable configurations, and we will call them the superstable configurations of the chip-firing pair, omitting the letter $z$. \end{remark}

 In the next subsection, we go over the duality that is known to exist when $L=M$.